artemkavara/modern-software-engineering/README.md

 Besides, it is recommended to run Blockchain.java with JVM option `-Xss=32m` to avoid StackOverflowError during runtime because of complicated and resource-consuming computations.

+Another possible fix to StackOverflowError is disabling logging (just comment the lines that start with `log.info(...)`)